Are apprenticeships the answer to women in tech?

-London Tech Week is in full swing, celebrating the best of tech whilst providing networking and learning opportunities across the city.
-We’re celebrating the week with a series of events focused on technology trends, data science, tech sport and business and women in tech.
-To understand the issues surrounding women in the tech industry, Clare McDonald from Computer Weekly and Rachel Burnham from Blenheim Chalcot sat down with Arch’s Harry Gooding about their experiences of working in the tech industry and how apprentices could help drive cultural change in the sector.
+According to PwC’s Women in Tech report, just 5% of leadership positions in the technology sector are held by women.
+To understand the issues surrounding that gender gap, and what it’s like to be a woman in the tech industry, Clare McDonald from Computer Weekly and Rachel Burnham from Blenheim Chalcot sat down with us.
+They discussed their experiences of working in the tech industry and how apprentices could help drive cultural change in the sector.

 The future of almost every industry is underpinned by digital technology, meaning digital skills are becoming increasingly important.
 The industry has outperformed the non-digital sector for four consecutive years, generating 85,000 new digital tech jobs.
 Our panel highlighted the importance of having a diverse and digital workforce.

-Currently, only 17% of employees in the UK technology sector are women and only one in six school leavers starting a degree in computer science in 2016 was female.
+Currently, only 17% of employees in the UK technology sector are women and just 16% of women have had a career in tech suggested to them.
 The tech industry needs to address this imbalance if it wants to continue to grow.

 Clare believes that culture plays a part in why young women aren’t pursuing opportunities in tech.

-Having a figure to look towards, to observe and to learn from is crucial in the early stages of any career.
+Having someone to look up to, to observe and to learn from is crucial in the early stages of any career.
 The panel encouraged young people to identify a leader who they resonate with and lean on them for support.
 Be upfront and honest with them.
 If you ask for support, people are usually generous with their time.

 At the core of every apprenticeship is the relationship between the Learning and Development Coach and the apprentice.
 Apprenticeships provide employees with mentors, to help guide them and provide them with useful feedback.
 Rachel commented that an open environment of constant feedback and development is valued by employees and that businesses need to invest the time and effort to help their staff to develop.